Addressing the JXL or JPegXL format floating around the internet.

 Quality compression mode -85

 You’ll see the JXL actually made it MUCH WORSE with the 85 quality level!
-Meaning that when it comes to ‘quality’ JXL is using a different scale then native JPG.
+This means that when it comes to ‘quality’ JXL is using a different scale then native JPG.

 On the upside!
 File size quality is crazy-low for a quality 85 encode and beats AVIF!